County accepts $500,000 offer for former Nebraska DHHS building

 The commissioners also approved the sale of property on South Beltline Highway on the east end of Scottsbluff to the City of Scottsbluff for $20,000.

-In other action, the commissioners discussed and approved eight personnel policies, include one implementing changes to its "step" process for employee raises.
-Personnel committee members Heather Hauschild, Tim White and HR director Lisa Rein outlined the proposal that made changes to ensure equitable raises and added more steps before they would top out on the step schedule.
+In other action, the commissioners discussed and approved eight personnel policies, including one implementing changes to its “step” process for employee raises.
+Personnel committee members Heather Hauschild, Tim White and HR director Lisa Rien outlined the proposal that made changes to ensure equitable raises and added more steps before they would top out on the step schedule.

 Commissioners also approved a $10,000 tourism grant to Hauge Rodeo, which will host a Professional Rodeo Cowboys Association event at the Scotts Bluff County Fairgrounds in Mitchell this summer.
 The first event last year was successful, tourism director Brenda Leisy said, and the county got nationwide exposure because it was televised on The Cowboy Channel.